salsabil812/Tunisian-Automatic-Number-Plate-Recognition-System/README.md

 - Real-ESRGAN weights are **111 MB**

-➡️ **You must run the notebook `notebook.ipynb` once**, which automatically downloads: RealESRGAN_x4plus.pth and saves it in the project directory.
+➡️ **You must run the notebook `alpr_tunisie_clean.ipynb` once**, which automatically downloads: RealESRGAN_x4plus.pth and saves it in the project directory.
 The Streamlit app will then work normally.

 ---
 ## 🚀 Running the Application Locally